andiweli/pistorm-scripts/README.md

 ## Let's start...

-Assuming the Pi is running BULLSEYE and is set-up and ready, WiFi is online, SSH is running and system is up to date with `sudo apt update && sudo apt upgrade`...
+> Assuming the Pi is running BULLSEYE and is set-up and ready, WiFi is online, SSH is running and system is up to date with `sudo apt update && sudo apt upgrade`... also you already have a working .hdf Workbench and optional additional .hdf files.

 ## Downloading and compiling PiStorm
 * `sudo apt-get install git libasound2-dev libdrm-dev libegl1-mesa-dev libgles2-mesa-dev libgbm-dev`